-- Compress on the fly and be fast doing so. - Do not compress for browsers that don't support it. - Do not compress files that are compressed already (images, videos). - Do not compress dynamic files. - Support two differed compression algorithms (gzip and deflate). - Cache compressed files that don't change often. - De-validate the cache if one of the files changed anyway. - Make sure the cache does not get to big. - Do not cache small files because a disk seek would take longer than on-the-fly compression.
+- Do not compress dynamic files. - Support two differed compression algorithms (gzip and deflate). - Cache compressed files that don't change often. - De-validate the cache if one of the files changed anyway. - Make sure the cache does not get to big. - Do not cache small files because a disk seek would take longer than on-the-fly compression.

-Because of these requirements, it is the recommendation of the Bottle project that Gzip compression is best handled by the WSGI server Bottle runs on top of.
+Because of these requirements, it is the reccomendation of the Bottle project that Gzip compression is best handled by the WSGI server Bottle runs on top of.
 WSGI servers such as cherrypy provide a GzipFilter middleware that can be used to accomplish this.